AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 ### collisions:
 the robots should not collide with each other while navigating to their tasks.
 ### shortest path:
-the robots should navigate to the task using the shortest path if when possible.
+the robots should navigate to the task using the shortest path when possible.

 ![](https://github.com/AlaaAlassi/Multi-Label-A-Star/blob/finish-up/assets/problemDefinition.png)